 There is no requirement that a course be cross-listed, even when it meets the criteria for cross-listing.
 The following guidelines are suggested:

-1. Department and program faculty are responsible for determining whether it is appropriate to approve requests to cross-list courses with other Subject listings.
-Proposals for crosslisting individual courses are submitted to school/college curriculum committees and the University Curriculum Committee.
+1. Department and program faculty are responsible for determining whether it is appropriate to approve requests to cross-list courses with other subject listings.
+Adding and removing crosslisted subjects is a function of the regular course proposal and governance process.

-2. Without exception, all course information related to cross-listed courses must be identical: this includes course numbers, attributes, descriptions, and footnotes.
-Approval of a cross-listing signifies that all participating units will work together to ensure accuracy of all information as it appears in each Subject listing (e.g., that variable information, like footnotes, are accurate and identical for each listing).
+2. Approval of a cross-listing signifies that all participating units will work together to ensure accuracy of all information as it appears in each subject listing.

 3. The following conditions are presumed in cross listing: